Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Step 4: Income Contributions

-If you earn above a threshold, you must pay part of your income.
+If you earn above a set threshold, you must pay a portion of your income to the trustee for distribution to creditors.

 Step 5: Discharge

-Most bankruptcies end after three years, releasing you from debts.
+Most bankruptcies end after three years, releasing you from most unsecured debts.
+However, some debts such as court fines and HECS-HELP debts are not discharged.

 The Liquidation Process in Detail